 Expectation: I’d appreciate the architecture of famous landmarks and museums.

 Reality: I swooned over every building - from the Eiffel Tower to the malls to the houses on random streets.
-Parisian architecture mixes warm neutral exteriors with pastel roofs and intricate details that give it a charming and timeless quality.
+Parisian architecture mixes warm neutral exteriors with pastel roofs and intricate, classical details giving it it a charming and timeless quality.

 Expectation: Paris is too touristy.